Hoosier Aquatic Managment

 Project Overview:

 This project focused on addressing severe erosion along the White River stream bank at Winchester Community High School.
 Our objective was to stabilize the eroded shoreline by regrading the area and introducing native plant species.
-This not only enhanced the stream bank's stability but also beautified the landscape and created a habitat for pollinators.
+This not only enhanced the stream bank's stability, but also beautified the landscape and created a habitat for pollinator species.

 Project Steps: